 # 7 – Been To Canaan

-With a beautiful piano introduction, this warm-hearted songs settles into a soulful laid back groove that is pure perfection.
-Carole King’s sweet harmonies fill the song with a complete wrap around joy.
+With a beautiful piano introduction, this warm-hearted song settles into a soulful laid-back groove that is pure perfection.
+Carole King’s sweet harmonies fill the song with complete wrap-around joy.
 “Been To Canaan,” was the lead single from Carole King’s Rhymes and Reasons album.
 The record was released in 1972.
-It’s interesting that although the song was the lead off single to the album, it was placed as the last song on the album.
+It’s interesting that although the song was the lead-off single to the album, it was placed as the last song on the album.
 The album was produced by Lou Adler.

 # 6 – Jazzman

-At the time in 1974, artists like Elton John, Steely Dan, and Paul McCartney were dominating the air waves with perfectly crafted pop gems.
+At the time in 1974, artists like Elton John, Steely Dan, and Paul McCartney were dominating the airwaves with perfectly crafted pop gems.
 Carole King’s “Jazzman,” was a masterpiece that helped define that great year in popular music history.
 Although the song was a huge hit, we always felt it was one of her most overlooked songs because Carole King has simply has written just so many hits for such a long period of time.

 # 5 – It’s Too Late